davebenson/doom4-walkthrough/README.md

 Now, jump your way up to the highest accessible walkway.

-You'll get a Checkpoint shortly before a long double-jump.
+You'll get a CHECKPOINT shortly before a long double-jump.
 It's not really difficult though.
 Continue until you are looking into a damaged corridor which crosses the chasm.

 Drop into the hallway through the gaping hole in its roof.
 Turn around to find an ELITE GUARD 7.1 (along with some armor and shotgun ammo).